DOGS

 THREE…………………Trish Peck, 26-28, she/her, any race, never won, doesn’t care, knows too much

-FOUR…………………..Carol Martin, 40s, she/her, white, has been doing this for decades
+FOUR…………………..Carol Martin, 40s, she/her, any race, has been doing this for decades

 FIVE……………………Paige Long, 20, she/her, any race, her first time and she’s so thrilled to be here